jonathaneunice/d3x/README.md

 # d3x - d3.js, extended

-d3x is an experimental extension package to make d3 programming quicker and more straightfoward.
+d3x is an experimental extension package to make d3 programming quicker and more straightforward.

 It is very early days.
+The module, tests, design, and docs are just coming together.
 Buyer beware!

 ### Example